Chery Tiggo 7: South Africa

-The Tiggo 7 Pro went on sale in South Africa on May 2022.
+The Tiggo 7 Pro went on sale in South Africa in May 2022.
 Variants include the Distinction and Executive.
 The Pro version uses the exterior design from the Chinese internal-combustion 2021 Plus models, and is only available with the 1.5-litre turbocharged petrol engine.

 The Pro Max version was introduced in August 2023 at the 2023 Kyalami Festival of Motoring, featuring the exterior and interior design from the global-market 2023 facelifted models, with sales commencing in October 2023.
 It is initially available with two variants mirroring the Pro version: Distinction and Executive.
 The Pro Max version uses the 1.6-litre turbocharged petrol engine, available in front-wheel drive (all variants) or all-wheel drive (Executive).
 The Premium variant, available in front-wheel drive or all-wheel drive, was added in April 2024.

 In June 2025, the plug-in hybrid version with the 1.5-litre turbocharged petrol plug-in hybrid (PHEV) with front-wheel drive, marketed as the Chery Super Hybrid (CSH) went on sale in South Africa, the CSH version is available for the Plus and Ultra trims.
-At the time of its introduction, the Tiggo 7 CSH st plug-in hybrid vehicle (PHEV) on sale in South Africa.
+At the time of its introduction, the Tiggo 7 CSH was the cheapest plug-in hybrid vehicle (PHEV) on sale in South Africa.

 The facelifted Tiggo 7 line-up, based on the Chinese market Tiggo 7 Plus, was launched in South Africa on 22 July 2025, with the Pro suffix dropped from the nameplate.
 Three variants were available: Prime, Prestige and Legacy.
 The Prime variant use the 1.5-litre turbocharged petrol engine, while the Prestige and Legacy variants use the 1.6-litre turbocharged petrol engine.
 The facelifted model did not affect the Pro Max and the CSH versions.
+In April 2026, the Executive variant using the 1.5-litre turbocharged petrol engine was added to the line-up.